-Thanks to the generosity of Mrs. Powell, starting in January 2012 the Powell Scholars will have their own space on campus.
-Callison Hall has been completely remodeled, and will provide all Powell Scholars with an environment dedicated to academic, creative and leadership activities.
+Thanks to the generosity of Mrs. Powell, the Powell Scholars have had their own space on campus since January 2012.
+Callison Hall has been completely remodeled and provides all Powell Scholars with an environment dedicated to academic, creative, and leadership activities.

 The one unit Powell Leadership Seminar is taken in the fall of the freshman year.
 It focuses on approaches to leadership and introduces students to the opportunities offered by the program in research/creative activity, study abroad, community service, and pursuit of fellowships (Fulbright, Rhodes, etc.).
 At the end of the seminar each student prepares a leadership self portrait, and a plan to make the most of their years as a Powell Scholar at Pacific.
 For example, students begin considering how they might take advantage of the $7,500 available to them for international study and research/creative activity.